nicobez/H-S-MM/README.md

 # H-S-MM
-Script for the paper on HMM and HSMM
+Scripts for reproducing all the figures in the paper on HMM and HSMM The outputs of the MSA and the MRA experiments are first loaded and used for analyses and figures.
+MSA = Model Skill Assessement, i.e. estimation model = simulation model MRA = Model Robustness Assessment, i.e. estimation != simulation model

+MSA can be reproduced from

+MRA was done with a remote supercalculator and have been stored.

 # Relationship between notation in mathematical equations and in R code